-Grab a dog nom from the lobby treat stand, kick up your paws on a couch by the fireplace, or bring your human to the W XYZ Bar for Monday yappy hours, frequent live music, cool drinks, and vibrant decor, including color-changing lights built into the bar top.
+Grab a dog nom from the lobby treat stand, kick up your paws on a couch by the fireplace, or bring your human to the W XYZ Bar for daily yappy hours from 5-7 p.m., cool drinks, and vibrant decor, including color-changing lights built into the bar top.
 (Woof to the wise: call ahead in case this space is rented out.)

 Dogs are notoriously difficult online reviewers, and everypuppy knows first impressions are *critical* when it comes earning their approval.
-The front desk area sports a water bowl, dog treats, and a Welcome Board for arriving VIPs (Very Important Pets).
+The front desk area at the Tullibee Bar and Lounge sports a water bowl, dog treats, and a Welcome Board for arriving VIPs (Very Important Pets).
 Yep, this place loves doggos as much as it loves its North-inspired decor.
 Until MN state law changes, pooches can’t enter the restaurant proper, but the bar and lounge are open fur cuddling.
 Let doggo curl pup by the fireplace while you order a cocktail, craft beer, or in-house crafted pop for you, and some smoked chicken wings off the bar menu for your #1.

-Prelude Bar in Westin Galleria – Edina
+3. Prelude Bar in Westin Galleria

-Okay so this place doesn’t have a VIP board but it *does* have a swanky cheese board (see top photo) and your bestie knows her fromage.
+Okay so Prelude Bar doesn’t have a VIP board, but it *does* have a swanky cheese board, and your bestie knows her fromage.
 There’s a cafe for breakfast munchos, and you can order lunch and dinner from the pro-dog lounge.

 Sidewalk Dog’s mission is to help dog parents spend more time with their puppers by discovering and sharing activities they can do and places they can go—together!
-Sniff out our award-winning newsletter and Instagram, then join our Dog-Friendly Twin Cities Facebook Group.
+Sniff out our award-winning newsletter and Instagram, and join our Dog-Friendly Twin Cities Facebook Group.